Am I Registered for the Right Number of Credits?

 I Missed the Financial Aid Deadline.
 When Will My Application Be Reviewed?

 Late applications are reviewed after the quarter has started.
-Due to start of the quarter processing, we don't begin reviewing late applications until at least 2 weeks after the start of the quarter.
+Due to start of the quarter processing, we don't begin reviewing late applications until approximately 2 weeks after the start of the quarter.

 Once we begin reviewing late applications, we review them in the order they were completed.
 We are sorry, but we do not have a way to estimate when your application will be reviewed or how many applications are ahead of yours.

-If you are eligible for aid, any remaining tuition you owe will be deducted from your aid and you will receive the remainder of your refund according to the refund preference you selected through BankMobile.
-You may check the Financial Aid Portal to see if you have been awarded.
+If you are eligible for aid, the funds will be applied toward your tuition and fees; if funds are leftover, you will receive the remainder of your aid as a refund according to the refund preference you selected through BankMobile.
+If you made an out-of-pocket payment to cover all or a portion of your charges, the Business Office will refund you (by credit card or by check) for the portion of the payment that your financial aid covered.
+You may check the Financial Aid tile within your ctcLink student portal to see if you have been awarded.
 Ineligible students will be notified in writing.

 Why Was I Awarded Aid for Fewer Quarters Than I Expected?

 In accordance with federal and state regulations, students must complete their program of study within a maximum time frame in order to remain eligible to receive financial aid.
-The Time Limit Policy is explained as part of the Satisfactory Academic Progress policy on the link to the left.
+The Time Limit Policy is explained as part of the Satisfactory Academic Progress policy.

-Some students were awarded aid for fewer quarters than they were expecting because they have reached their time limit.
+Some students were awarded aid for fewer quarters than they were expecting because they have reached their time limit, or because they have exhausted their eligibility for that source of funding.
 Others were awarded aid for fewer quarters than they were expecting because they are so close to reaching the time limit that we cannot consider them for additional aid until they provide information to our office via the time limit appeal process.
 Time limit appeal forms are available in the Financial Aid Office.

 Why Were Some of My Classes Not Covered by Financial Aid?